opauth/opauth/README.md

 Opauth is a PHP library.
 It can be used as a standalone authentication interface (sending HTTP traffic to it), or as a plugin (instantiation of Opauth).
 Opauth works well with other PHP frameworks, such as [CakePHP](https://github.com/uzyn/cakephp-opauth), [Yii](https://github.com/kahwee/yii-opauth), etc.

-Opauth as a framework provides API that allows authentication providers to develop strategies that work in predictable manners.
+Opauth as a framework provides API that allows authentication providers to develop strategies that work in a predictable manner.

 License